 WHAT HELPED CURE MY DEPRESSION

-In the end, overcoming depression wasn’t just a matter of one quick fix.
+In the end, curing my depression wasn’t just a matter of one quick fix.
 It was a combination of several things.
 And I’ll talk about the specific combination of things in another upcoming article.

 But if I had to pinpoint a few overarching realizations, they would be these: